LogtalkDotOrg/logtalk3/coding/ctags/NOTES.md

 `$HOME/.ctags` or append its contents to the `$HOME/.ctags` file if it already exists instead.

-Several text editors (e.g. Atom, Sublime Text, TextMate, Vim, and Visual Studio Code) support code navigation using ctags.
+Several text editors (e.g., Atom, Sublime Text, TextMate, Vim, and Visual Studio Code) support code navigation using ctags.
 Check the text editor documentation and the Logtalk support provided by this distribution for details.